ibm-cloud-docs/ssl-certificates/index.md

 3. Select the type and duration of certificate, submit the text of the CSR, select your server platform, and then confirm payment.

 ## Installing and testing
 After the ordering and validating process is complete, you receive an email from the certificate authority that includes your certificate, as well as any necessary intermediate certificates.
-The method for installation depends on the software you are using but the result should be the same.
-You should, when done, be able to go to `http://host.yourdomain.com` and see your content while also seeing the SSL padlock that browsers use to denote an encrypted session.
-If you get a warning, then there are steps that you must take.
+The method for installation depends on the software you are using.
+After you complete the installation, to go to `http://host.yourdomain.com` to confirm the presence of the SSL padlock in the browser address bar that signals an encrypted session.
+If you get a warning, take any indicated steps to resolve it.

 ## Next steps
 {: #ns-getting-started-tutorial}